 20 years of research finds evidence of vascular-associated, naturally pluripotent stem cells in the adult body (vaPS cells) with encouraging potential for regenerative medicine

 The publication is based on 20 years of both basic and clinical research, performed primarily at Tulane University (New Orleans, LA, USA), MD Anderson Cancer Center-University of Texas (Houston, TX, USA), Methodist Research Center (Houston, TX, USA), Sanford Health University of South Dakota (Sioux Falls, SD, USA), and at Isar Klinikum (Munich, Germany).
-Tulane University reported on this new research publication on November 16, 2021:
+Tulane University reported on this new research publication on November 16, 2021: “Decades of research show common stem cells could fuel advances in regenerative medicine”.

 The comprehensive publication provides strong evidence supporting the existence of a small, vascular-associated, pluripotent stem cell type (vaPS cell) that is ubiquitously distributed throughout all organs of the adult body.
 The publication highlights the existence of these vaPS cells and describes how these cells can be obtained in sufficient numbers from a patient’s own adipose (body fat) tissue collected by mini-liposuction, processed, and reintroduced into the patient at point of care, without need for further culturing or manipulation.
 In addition, the publication displays a number of case reports and clinical studies of successful treatments with these cells.